Azure/AppConfiguration/releaseNotes/SpringCloudAzureFeatureManagement.md

           clientIp: 10.0.0.1
 ```

-* The isEnabled method is now non-blocking Async and has been renamed to isEnabledAsync.
+* The isEnabled method is now non-blocking Async and has been renamed to isEnabledAsync using Reactor.

 ## 1.1.0.M6 - December 09, 2019